zhibailin/MasteringEnglish/02-Make-Abundance-for-the-World.md

 But __the reality is__ everyone can be rich.
 We __can see that__ by seeing, that in __the First World__, everyone is basically richer than almost anyone who was alive 200 years ago.

+200 years ago nobody had __antibiotics__.
+Nobody had cars.
+Nobody had electricity.
+Nobody had the iPhone.
+__All of these things__ are inventions that have made us wealthier as a species.